13802. Sexual Assault Claims, Sexual Harassment Claims, or Statutory Employment Discrimination Claims

 (a) Applicability of Rule

-This rule applies to arbitrations involving a claim of statutory employment discrimination as defined in Rule 13100(bb).
+This rule applies to arbitrations involving a sexual assault claim, sexual harassment claim, or statutory employment discrimination claim as defined in Rule 13100(aa), (bb), and (dd).
 Except as otherwise provided in this rule, all provisions of the Code apply to such arbitrations.

 (b) Number of Arbitrators

 (1) Claims of $100,000 or Less

 If the amount of a claim in a case involving a sexual assault claim, sexual harassment claim, or statutory employment discrimination claim is $100,000 or less, the panel will consist of one arbitrator.

 (2) Claims of More Than $100,000

 If the amount of a claim in a case involving a sexual assault claim, sexual harassment claim, or statutory employment discrimination claim is more than $100,000, the panel will consist of three arbitrators, unless the parties agree in writing to one arbitrator.

 (c) Composition of Panel